Medical Malpractice Lawyers NYC

 These are just some examples of the verdicts and settlements that we have obtained in medical malpractice cases over the years.

-OUR FIRM HAS HELPED SHAPE MEDICAL MALPRACTICE LAW IN NEW YORK
+OUR FIRM HAS HELPED SHAPE NEW YORK MEDICAL MALPRACTICE LAW

-The firm of Jaroslawicz & Jaros is proud of the fact that it has been involved in many cases that have been decided by the higher courts on various appeals that have helped shape and define the law of medical malpractice in the state of New York.
+The team of New York medical malpractice attorneys at Jaroslawicz & Jaros is proud to have been involved in many cases that have been decided by the higher courts on various appeals that have helped shape and define the law of medical malpractice in the state of New York.

 David Jaroslawicz of Jaroslawicz & Jaros wrote the brief and argued before the highest court in the state of New York — the New York Court of Appeals — that helped to develop the law concerning infants and the statute of limitations for a medical malpractice action in the case of Daniel J. v.
 New York City Health & Hosp.
 Corp., Court of Appeals of New York, 77 N.Y.2d 630; 569 N.Y.S.2d 396.
 The court found that the statute of limitations for a medical malpractice action provided that where the action accrued during infancy, the extension was limited to 10 years from the time of accrual, and not from the end of the infant’s continuous treatment.